 Throughout childhood, it is typical for some dental issues to arise.
 The worse of all for the child and the one parents find the most difficult to solve quickly is a toothache.
 Toddlers and toothache go together like a fish in the water.
 At some point, a child is sure to develop a toothache if/when their oral hygiene routine is not properly implemented consistently.

 It is important for parents/caregivers to take measures to prevent a toothache from ever occurring.
 According to the American Academy of Pediatric Dentistry (AAPD), your child should meet his/her dentist after the appearance of the first teeth.
 This is in addition to administering a proper oral care routine at least twice daily.
 These two components working together, you will greatly reduce the risk of tooth pain for your child

 Fluoride is an essential component of any toothpaste.
-However, excess Fluoride is harmful to your child’s teeth and may cause cavities and severe toothache.
+However, excess fluoride is harmful to your child’s teeth and may cause cavities and severe toothache.
 Therefore, it is best to choose a toothpaste that is made for children, these often have little to no fluoride.
 Adult toothpaste is not appropriate to use on children under 7.

 Our Dental Practice in Monroe, NC